-Working on Ticket Cloud 3.0, an enterprise resource planning system for theaters, cinemas and event managements.
+Working on Ticket Cloud 3.0 and In2Event, enterprise resource planning systems for theaters, cinemas and event managements.
 Built on Twitter Bootstrap and CodeIgniter.

 During my internship in the third year of school, I've been focussing on Ukky.
 An app that helps parents create a beautiful printed memory book of their children’s childhood in minutes.
 Directly from their iPhone.

 September 2013 ~ January 2014

 I sticked to Ukky after my internship.
 During our accelerator programs at UtrechtInc and Startupbootcamp, we did a total revamp of the website, API, iOS and Android app.

 E-commerce, Java, UML, PHP, Database Management (MySQL / Oracle), RUP, DSDM, Scrum, V-Model, Organization Science, Business Process Management, Business Economics, Unit Testing, Business Intelligence, Data Warehousing, Agile, .NET, Human Computer Interaction, Android.